BayraktarLab/cell2fate/README.md

 pip install git+https://github.com/AlexanderAivazidis/cell2fate
 ```

-Finally, to use this environment in jupyter notebook, add jupyter kernel for this environment:
+Finally, to use this environment in a jupyter notebook, add a jupyter kernel for this environment:

 ```bash
 conda activate cell2fate_env